sekunho/swoogle/README.md

 Dates are formatted in DD-MM-YYYY.

+### Day 3 - 27/11/2021

+- I was a bit confused why I was able to use `fail`.
+I don't know why I was even confused.
+I realized that `Parser` has a `MonadFail` instance so that's why.
+Cool.
+To avoid going down a rabbit hole again, I'll avoid the technicalities of `MonadFail` for now.
+- I don't think I should've implemented the `ToJSON` instances cause I don't really need them.
+I'm just decoding JSON to domain types after all.
+But I guess this would be useful when I make a replacement API for SWAPI in the future?
+For now I'll just leave these here.
+- I enabled `KindSignatures` to make things more explicit.
+Helps me out quite a bit.
+- It isn't really helpful to have `Homeworld` but it's actually just an ID.
+Later on I'll be making a `Homeoworld` type with the actual data, not just a reference through an ID.
+So to make that distinction, I'm gonna suffix the types and field names with `Id`(s) if they deal with Ids, and none if without.
+- I have to find a way to organize the modules that doesn't cause circular imports.
+Right now I have imported `HomeworldId` from `SwapiClient.Homeworld` and `FilmId` from `SwapiClient.Film`.
+If I put the `Homeworld` and `Film` records in the corresponding modules, then I'll have to import some things from other modules that already have those modules imported.
+I don't know how to word it better, but the idea is that I think I have to put the `Id` types in separate modules as well.
+I could also just make a module `Id` that has all of the ID types instead, that way it won't be too annoying to keep track of?
+I don't know yet.

 ### Day 2 - 26/11/2021

 - I just found out that `text` had some handy functions in the `Data.Text.Read`